impunchi/tictactoe/README.md

 ## Still missing...
 I will try to update this project and implement as many features as possible, to learn the fundamentals of pygame and Python.

 Things that are already on my list:
-- show a score for both players
+- show a score for both players :heavy_check_mark:
 - reset match when it ends in a draw
 - reset match and score through an option of the menu bar